DataDog/dd-trace-rb/docs/GettingStarted.md

  - `diagnostics.startup_logs.enabled`: Startup configuration and diagnostic log.
 Defaults to `true`.
 Can be configured through the `DD_TRACE_STARTUP_LOGS` environment variable.
  - `diagnostics.debug`: set to true to enable debug logging.
 Can be configured through the `DD_TRACE_DEBUG` environment variable.
 Defaults to `false`.
  - `time_now_provider`: when testing, it might be helpful to use a different time provider.
 For Timecop, for example, `->{ Time.now_without_mock_time }` allows the tracer to use the real wall time.
 Span duration calculation will still use the system monotonic clock when available, thus not being affected by this setting.
 Defaults to `->{ Time.now }`.
+ - `error_backtrace_strip`: to avoid verbose error backtraces including long Rails install or Bundler path names you can provide a String or Regexp to have removed.
+This defaults to removing the Rails root path and the Bundler bundle path (`/(Rails.root|Bundler.bundle_path)/`).
+Set to `nil` to disable.

 #### Custom logging